552020/futura_prealpha/docs/db/auth-client-server-boundaries.md

 # Authentication Client-Server Boundaries

+## Overview

+This document shows how to fix Next.js authentication errors that happen when developers accidentally mix client-side and server-side code.
+The problem occurs when you try to use database operations in client components or authentication hooks in server components, which breaks the build and causes runtime errors.

 ## ⚠️ Important Note

 This document serves as a reference guide based on the **working implementation** in the Futura codebase.
 The error described below is **not present in Futura**, but this document explains how Futura's implementation correctly handles client-server boundaries, which can help solve similar issues in other projects.